 We are pleased to announce a call for papers for the Special Issue “Wetlands in Drylands: Diverse Perspectives for Dynamic Landscapes” to be published in Wetland Ecology and Management.

-The deadline for initial submission is 31st May 2021.
+The deadline for initial submission has been extended to 17th July 2021.
 Please consider submitting your best work to this special issue to support the WiDs Research Network’s activities.

 The journal’s announcement with submission guidelines and other related information is at: https://www.springer.com/journal/11273/updates/17854842